-- Lenders see second properties as riskier than first properties, so you typically need a larger down payment and less debt overall to qualify.
+Lenders see second properties as riskier than first properties, typically requiring a larger down payment and less debt overall to qualify.

 Buying a second home means another mortgage payment, more property taxes and additional homeowners insurance.
 Add up all the costs to ensure you can afford the expenses associated with applying for and taking on another mortgage.
 While some expenses may be similar for a first and second home, second homes can be costlier than you might think.